 The larger the aperture – the diameter of the lens, the more light-gathering power the binoculars have, thus the brighter the image will appear.
 For this reason, hunters or stargazing enthusiasts choose binoculars with large lens diameters.
 Lightweight compact binoculars that are great for hiking or occasional use may have a much smaller aperture of around 25 mm.
 The size of the aperture is expressed in the second number of the binoculars rating ie. 8x42

-The virtual intermediate image created by the objective lens is upside down and mirrored.
+The image, which is projected by the objective lens is upside down and mirrored.
 To correct this, the prisms are used inside the binoculars.

 The prism system

 The prisms are made of crown glass and serve as correcting mirrors.
-As the light beam passes through the prisms, multiple reflections flip the upside-down and inverted image projected by the objective lens, so the observer can see a normal-looking image.
+They have the function to flip the upside-down and mirrored image from the objective lens, so we can see a normal-looking picture.

 Porro prisms